dougthecook logo

 Trim fat off pork butt.

 Slather the pork butt with mustard.
 Sprinkle a layer of pork rub all over the roast.
+Store, covered, in the refrigerator for a few hours.

 Let pork come to room temperature.